Silverfish: Everything You Need to Know

 Damage.
 Be on the lookout for any damaged items around the home.
 Check for feeding marks- they can appear as notches along a surface’s edge, etchings on a surface, or holes.
 Items may also have yellow stains.

-Here are some silverfish prevention tips from the pros:
+Here are some tips from the pros to get rid of Silverfish:

-- First and foremost, try to minimize the amount of humidity in your home.
+- Humid areas attract Silverfish, therefore you should try to minimize the amount of humidity in your home.
 Dehumidifiers and air conditioners work well for this purpose.
 Be sure your gutters are clean and working properly, and fix any leaky or clogged pipes and drains.

 - Keep all silverfish food sources in pest-proof containers.
 Store pantry products like flour, sugar, and cereal in airtight, sealed containers.
 If possible, keep all stored paper and fabric products in plastic boxes (ideally, ones with a good seal) rather than cardboard ones.